tractatus/microLRM/README.md

 Output format closely follows the file folder structure of most contemporary sequencing machines.

 ### Input

+µLRM, unlike traditional fluorescent NGS platforms, is specifically designed to handle 3D data acquired through z-stacks a tiles with confocal quality.
+That is not to say that 2D data cant be used as input.
+However the default trained neural networks differ from 3D and 2D scenario.
+See segmentation and base calling for more details.

 ## Structure of build
 ``` text